prof-alazhary/Security-Gateway/README.md

 ## Use Case
 - Token/Cookie exchange:
-We will explain the `token/Cookie` exchange process through the security gateway, Using the njs module as a scripting langate to facilitate and allow us to manipulate the request/response by writing some `javascript` functions/callbacks to handle a certain `Nginx` location/API.
+We will explain the `token/Cookie` exchange process through the security gateway, Using the njs module as a scripting language to facilitate and allow us to manipulate the request/response by writing some `javascript` functions/callbacks to handle a certain `Nginx` location/API.

 > covertTokenToCookie